-Find out the makers that sale PCs but not laptops.
+Find the makers producing PCs but not laptops.

 Let us to start with beginner's error

-A predicate in a WHERE clause is to be checked for each row formed by FROM clause, i.e. for each row in the Product table in our case.
-A row in this table presents a model, which can be only something one - either PC or laptop or printer.
-Because of this if the first predicate (type= 'PC') is evaluated as true, the second one will be true automatically - NOT (type = 'laptop').
-In other words, the second predicate is unnecessary here.
-But we need to be convinced of absence of row that has type of laptop for the same maker if there is a row where type is PC.
+A predicate in a WHERE clause is evaluated for each record in the source specified by the FROM clause, i.e. for each row in the Product table in our case.
+A row in this table represents a model that can be of a single type only – either a PC, or a laptop, or a printer.
+Thus, if the first condition (type= 'PC') is true, the second one – NOT (type = 'laptop') will always be true as well.
+In other words, this second condition is just redundant.
+What we need is to make sure there is no record of type laptop for a manufacturer having records of type PC.

 The second solution, while logically correct, misinterprets the subject area – we discussed this mistake earlier in this book: